 About Brandan

-A passionate writer, Robertson has authored, edited, or contributed to over twenty-seven books on spirituality, justice, and theology.
-Notably, his book "True Inclusion: Creating Communities of Radical Embrace" was recognized as an INDIES Book of the Year Award Finalist.
-His writings have appeared in the pages of esteemed publications like TIME Magazine, The Huffington Post, NBC, and The Washington Post.
-He’s currently a columnist for Baptist News Global and for Bishop John Shelby Spong’s Progressing Spirit Newsletter.
-As a prominent voice in progressive faith discussions, his insights are regularly featured across global media outlets such as CNN, NPR, MSNBC, and The Washington Post.
-In acknowledgment of his significant influence, Rolling Stone Magazine listed him in its 2021 “Hot List” spotlighting top creatives shaping the future.
-In 2025, Out Magazine named Robertson to its prestigious OUT100 list, highlighting the most influential and impactful LGBTQ+ people in the country.
+A prolific writer, Robertson has authored, edited, or contributed to over twenty-seven books on spirituality, justice, and theology.
+His book True Inclusion: Creating Communities of Radical Embrace was recognized as an INDIES Book of the Year Award Finalist.
+His essays and commentary have appeared in TIME Magazine, The Washington Post, NBC News, The Huffington Post, and more.
+He currently serves as a columnist for Baptist News Global and Bishop John Shelby Spong’s Progressing Spirit.
+A leading voice in progressive faith movements, Robertson’s commentary is frequently featured on CNN, NPR, MSNBC, and other major media outlets.
+His cultural influence has been recognized by Rolling Stone Magazine’s 2021 “Hot List” and Out Magazine’s 2025 “OUT100”, honoring him among the most impactful LGBTQ+ leaders in the nation.

 Latest Media Clips